yuziqii/HY-WorldPlay/README_zh.md

   year={2025}
 }

-@article{wang2026worldcompass,
-  title={WorldCompass: Reinforcement Learning for Long-Horizon World Models}, author={Wang, Zehan and Wang, Tengfei and Zhang, Haiyu and Zuo, Xuhui and Wu, Junta and Wang, Haoyuan and Sun, Wenqiang and Wang, Zhenwei and Cao, Chenjie and Zhao, Hengshuang and others}, journal={arXiv preprint}, year={2026}
-}

 @article{worldplay2025,
     title={WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Model}, author={Wenqiang Sun and Haiyu Zhang and Haoyuan Wang and Junta Wu and Zehan Wang and Zhenwei Wang and Yunhong Wang and Jun Zhang and Tengfei Wang and Chunchao Guo},